fdq09eca/cs-project/README.md

 - Use [Pypdf2](https://pythonhosted.org/PyPDF2/) for the pdf mining and string extraction.
 - There are another choices e.g. [pdfminer](https://github.com/euske/pdfminer/) but that would be too complicated and hard for maintenance since the authors has stop the support of the module.

-## Problems
+## Difficulties

-The most difficult part of this project is PDF mining.
-The annual report is  `.pdf` but it may not be written in format which pose difficulties in the programming process.
+**The most difficult part of this project is PDF mining.** The annual report is `.pdf` but it may not be written in format which pose difficulties in the programming process.

 - Annual report format is not consistent.
 Although most are `.pdf`, there are occasionally in other format e.g. `html` (see [SaSa](https://www1.hkexnews.hk/listedco/listconews/sehk/2020/0717/2020071700552.htm))

-- Some `.pdf` is scanned document, which posed difficulties in text searching. see [here](https://www1.hkexnews.hk/listedco/listconews/sehk/2020/0731/2020073100689.pdf)
+- Some `.pdf` is scanned document i.e. text search is impossible, see [here](https://www1.hkexnews.hk/listedco/listconews/sehk/2020/0731/2020073100689.pdf)

-- Some `.pdf` outlines is not functional i.e. no reaction after clicking, thus, use the brute force keywords page search..
+- Extracted text may not be parsed correctly, which posed difficulties in text searching.

 ## References